Mary Ann Booth: Microscopy

 Whilst suffering from an illness at her home, Booth acquired skills in preparing slides for microscopy for a variety of human parasites, and was considered to have the largest private collection of them.
-She won a range of awards for her work, edited Practical Microscopy between 1900 and 1907, and was elected a fellow of the Royal Microscopical Society and Royal Photographic Society.
+She won a range of awards for her work, between 1900 and 1907, and was elected a fellow of the Royal Microscopical Society and Royal Photographic Society.